DeLorean time machine: Time circuits

 The time circuits are an integral part of the DeLorean time machine.
 They were built with an input device and a display.
-The display was divided into three sections: destination time (shown in red), present time (shown in green), and last time departed (shown in yellow), all annotated with Dymo labels.
+The display was divided into three sections: destination time (shown in red), present time (shown in green), and last time departed (shown in yellow), all annotated with Dymo Corporation labels.
 Each display includes a month, a day, a year, and the hour and minutes in that point in time.
 The years on the time circuits were limited to four digits and there were no possible negative years that could be reached, i.e. years before "0 A.D."
 (1 B.C.).
 This means the DeLorean could travel to any time from 12:00 am on January 1, 1 B.C. to 11:59 pm on December 31, A.D.
 9999.

 The destination time display shows the date that the operator wants the DeLorean to go to (when the operator types in a date using the keypad in the DeLorean, it will be shown in the destination time display), the present time display shows the DeLorean's current location in time, and the last time departed display shows what point in time the DeLorean originally was after making a journey through time.
 Doc demonstrated its capabilities to Marty after its first test, giving two well-known but erroneous dates as examples: the signing of the Declaration of Independence, July 4, 1776; and the birth of Christ, December 25, 0000.
 He also displayed the day that he first conceived of the flux capacitor, by which he marks the day he invented time travel, November 5, 1955, as he explains to Marty in the beginning of the first film.

 During the second film, because of Biff Tannen's tampering following his theft of the DeLorean, the time circuits began malfunctioning, displaying January 1, 1885, in the destination time display.
 A bolt of lightning triggers the malfunction to send the DeLorean from 1955 to 1885.
 Though the vehicle was in mid-air, the spin created by the lightning bolt allowed it to reach 88 mph.
 Doc is trapped in 1885 and repairs were impossible because the time circuit control microchip, which governed the time circuits, was destroyed by the lightning bolt, and suitable replacement parts would not be invented until at least 1947.
 Doc places repair instructions and a schematic diagram in the time machine to enable his 1955 counterpart to repair it using components from that era – which included vacuum tubes — before boarding it up within a silver mine.
 He then writes Marty a letter explaining the situation and places it in the custody of Western Union, with instructions to deliver it to Marty in 1955.